 The best way to invest £10k

-If you’ve come into some money or you’ve been saving (and have already set aside an emergency fund in an accessible savings account), and you have £10k to invest, you can maximise your money by investing it.
+If you’ve recently come into some money or you’ve been saving (and have already set aside an emergency fund in an accessible savings account), and you now have £10k to invest, you’re probably wondering the best way to maximise it.

 What’s on this page

 What to do with £10k?

 If you find yourself with a substantial amount of extra cash, you typically have three options when it comes to what to do with it.
 These are as follows:

 Save the money – You could set up a savings account with the bank or building society of your choice.
 Your money will be protected in the event of collapse thanks to FSCS protection, and if you think you’ll need to access your cash quickly, you can open an account which allows you to do so, such as an easy access savings account.

 Invest the money – Many people choose to invest to generate income from a lump sum.
 There are many different types of assets to invest in, and we’ll explore some of them in this guide.
 With investing, there is usually some element of risk since the asset could fail and you could lose some or all of your money.

 Do nothing – If you do nothing with your money, or withdraw it and store it in a safe place, you won’t earn any interest and your cash won’t be protected.

 Want to be in-the-know on all things savings?

 Of course you do.
 Sign up and be the first to find out about top rates as soon as they land,